clutchcanada/helpers/README.md

-#craig-common
+#@clutch/helpers

-A collection of javascript helpers and hooks, I like to use across multiple projects.
+A collection of javascript helpers we use at clutch.